Underwriter’s Laboratories vs Sauna.

 While their manuals in Finland and elsewhere recommend airflow strategies that do provide ventilation to bathers, their manuals in the U.S. recommend different airflow strategies that cool the heater high temp sensor but provide little or no ventilation to bathers.
 Why the difference?

-Burns – Several people have reported being burned when they were trying to reset the High Temp Limiter.
+3 – Burns – Two people have reported being burned when they were trying to reset the High Temp Limiter after a nuisance trip.

 Unintended Consequences – Circumventing UL Requirements: